julon/vue-creativecommons/README.md

 //
 // or register the whole module with vue
 //
-import ModuleLibrary from 'vue-creativecommons';
+import vueCreativeCommons from 'vue-creativecommons';

 // Install this library
-Vue.use(ModuleLibrary);
+Vue.use(vueCreativeCommons);
 ```

 ### CommonJS